 Unto me which they are ignorant of

-I became a porcupine
+I become a porcupine

 Against their hands, but they know not.

-Their towering heights scares me not;
+Their towering heights scare me not;

 Taller I am with my smallish-